elastic/examples/ElasticStack_graph_apache/README.md

-## Using Graph to Analyze Apache Logs and Potential Points of Compromise
+## Using Graph to explore attacks and potential points of compromise in Apache web logs

-This example demonstrates how to analyze Apache Log data for security vulnerabilities using the Graph capability of the Elastic Stack.
+This example demonstrates how to analyze Apache logs for security vulnerabilities using the Graph capability of the Elastic Stack.
 The aim here is to begin exploration of the data from a security vulnerability that is well known (and likely unsuccessful) and can be identified in the logs e.g. an attempted directory traversal.
 From here, the user identify:

 1. The origin of the request and subsequently other statistically significant attempts by the same source